satya192002/Shopeasy_Marketing_Analysis/README.md

 ## Details on the Dataset

-Data was sourced from a relational SQL Server database (`PortfolioProject_MarketingAnalytics`) and supplemented with CSV exports for analysis.
+Data was sourced from a relational SQL Server database (`Shopeasy_MarketingAnalytics`) and supplemented with CSV exports for analysis.

 **Tables & Files:**